Issele Ukwu

-Issele-uku is an ancestral city in Nigeria's Delta State and headquarters for the Local Government Area of Aniocha North.
+Issele-uku is a town in Nigeria's Delta State and headquarters for the Local Government Area of Aniocha North.
 It is also the Episcopal See of the Bishop of the Roman Catholic Diocese of Issele-Uku.
 It has its own post office and is served by the nearby new Asaba International Airport.

 History

-Issee-Uku and Benin City were part of formal Bende State.
+Issee-Uku is Anioma town in present-day Delta State.
 The Issele-uku Association of North America has written a brief history of this area including an explanation of the origin of the name of the city.
+Annabelle's village.